mghan/siriproxy-m1/README.md

 My fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
 If you already have an ISY-99i and made it here, then you are already a tweaker and know it is impossible to provide single solution that will suit everyone’s needs and configuration.
 I do not intend to merge any changes unless those are improvements in reliability or control.
 The baseline changes I made from Hoopty3’s plugin include:
 - Added Elk M1 Gold control for arming, disarming, and relay output control.
 - Added ability to push IP camera and custom images to Siri.
 - Removed dimmer control since I mostly have CFL’s in my home.
-Seemed like a lot of extra code for little value added.
+Seemed like a lot of extra code to maintain for little value added, not to mention I think there were some problems correctly parsing device status.
 - Removed status checking since I already have visual feedback.
-Seemed like a lot of extra code for little value added.
+Seemed like a lot of extra code to maintain for little value added, not to mention I think there were some problems correctly parsing device status.
 - Removed the Insteon thermostat control since I have a [Nest] (http://www.nest.com) thermostat which can also be controlled by SiriProxy thanks to [Chilitechno.] (https://github.com/chilitechno/SiriProxy-NestLearningThermostat)

 I would also like to point out that I am not a programmer, and haven't coded in Ruby before, so go easy on me.
 I gave myself a crash course in Ruby once I learned of this project, and that is it.
 Google has been a very close friend over the past week or so.